or, How I Got Where I Am (Wherever That Is)

-One of the follow-ups that Cursillistas (people who have been to Cursillo) generally do is to meet once a week in small groups for prayer on a weekly basis, and one of the protocols of these groups is for each person to answer the question, “When during the past week did you feel closest to God?”
+One of the follow-ups that Cursillistas (people who have been to Cursillo) generally do is to meet once a week in small groups for prayer, and one of the protocols of these groups is for each person to answer the question, “When during the past week did you feel closest to God?”
 At first my answers varied widely, but once I was going to Orthodox services regularly my answer came to be, “When I was worshipping with the Orthodox,” every single time.
 I took this as a pretty strong indicator of where I belonged.

 It was while walking to my apartment from the bus stop one afternoon not long after that, reading The Orthodox Way by Kallistos Ware (one of the books Fr.
 James had given me) that I read the sentence, “Only God could be the perfect Man.”
 Something in my head went “click” and I knew at that point I was going to become Orthodox.

 To this day I have nothing but good to say about the years I spent in the Episcopal Church (both before and after I was confirmed).
 The people I met there were wonderful, the fellowship was warm and positive, and the worship was beautiful.